 While women make up the biggest group of ecommerce shoppers, most ecommerce businesses are run by men.
 This includes dropshipping businesses.
-However, at Oberlo, we also aim to empower women entrepreneurs to build successful businesses, which is why today we’re profiling a women-run business.
+However, companies like Shopify also aim to empower women entrepreneurs to build successful businesses, which is why today we’re profiling a women-run business.
 We hope Audrey and Sarah’s story will inspire many women to follow their own path.

 Sarah and Audrey are 25 and 26-years-old, respectively.
 Each had started dropshipping businesses before they met at the end of 2019 and joined forces.
 While many dropshippers focus on using Facebook Ads, Sarah and Audrey saw the potential of influencer marketing, something they’ve found to be very profitable and scalable in the long run.
 Today we’re taking a look back at their journey and will share their ten tips to help you succeed with influencer marketing.

 - From Employees to Entrepreneurs

 - Building an Empire Based on Influencer Marketing

 - Sarah and Audrey’s 10 Tips for Successful Influencer Marketing